Bugmark-Simulator/bugmark_simulation/README.md

  - password: bugmark

-## Reseting Bugmark Exchange and all the database
+## Resetting Bugmark Exchange and all the database

 Run script reset_scr to reset exchange and all database `~/src/bugmark_simulation/exercise/simulation/script/reset_scr`